SS El Faro: NTSB

 that the probable cause of the sinking of El Faro and the subsequent loss of life was the captain's insufficient action to avoid Hurricane Joaquin, his failure to use the most current weather information, and his late decision to muster the crew.
 Contributing to the sinking was ineffective bridge resource management on board El Faro, which included the captain's failure to adequately consider officers' suggestions.
 Also contributing to the sinking was the inadequacy of both TOTE's oversight and its safety management system.
 Further contributing factors ... were flooding in a cargo hold from an undetected open watertight scuttle and damaged seawater piping; loss of propulsion due to low lube oil pressure to the main engine resulting from a sustained list; and subsequent downflooding through unsecured ventilation closures to the cargo holds.
 Also contributing ... was the lack of an approved damage control plan ...
 Contributing to the loss of life was the lack of appropriate survival craft for the conditions.

 Memorials

 Twin memorials remembering El Faros crew were erected in Jacksonville and in San Juan.

 There is another memorial located in Rockland, Maine by artist Jay Sawyer.
-Five people from the Rockland-area died on the El Faro.
+Five people from the Rockland area died on the El Faro.

 A memorial plaque is also installed on the pier in Gdynia, Poland.
 Five of the El Faro crew were Polish nationals.

-An El Faro Memorial was dedicated at the Star Center (located on the American Maritime Officers Plans campus)on September 29th, 2018.
-Located in Dania Beach, Florida.
+An El Faro Memorial was dedicated at the Star Center (located on the American Maritime Officers Plans campus) on September 29, 2018, in Dania Beach, Florida.

+Hamm Alert Maritime Safety Act

+In 2019 the Hamm Alert Maritime Safety Act was passed by Congress.
+It was named after one of the deceased of El Faro's sinking.
+It contained the following:

+Cargo ships will be required to receive timely weather forecasts, including alerts for hurricanes.
+They'll need emergency gear with location beacons and an anonymous system where crew members can report problems.